YOHANMAURIN/Project/Parity-Bridge/Readme.md

 Recap : The node0 has the authority account : 0x00Bd138aBD70e2F00903268F3Db08f2D25677C9e and the user account 0x004ec07d2329997267Ec62b4166639513386F32E.
 The node1 has the authority account: 0x00Aa39d30F0D20FF03a22cCfc30B7EfbFca597C2.

-You need to add the validor in the blockchain setup.
+You need to _add the validor in the blockchain setup_.
 The name of the new file is demo-spec-new.json.
 Copy-Past this file in demo-spec.json .

 #### Execute the authority node :